Pavan102003/task-2/README.md

 # Results looks like in Command Prompt

-C:\Users\pavan\OneDrive\Desktop\Task 2>curl -X POST "https://312hnv8mfb.execute-api.us-east-1.amazonaws.com/prod/summarize" -H "Content-Type: application/json" -d "{\"url\": \"https://www.gutenberg.org/files/2701/2701-h/2701-h.htm\"}"
+curl -X POST "https://1m6kelu2ti.execute-api.us-east-1.amazonaws.com/prod/summarize" -H "Content-Type: application/json" -d "{\"url\": \"https://www.gutenberg.org/files/2701/2701-h/2701-h.htm\"}"
 {"url": "https://www.gutenberg.org/files/2701/2701-h/2701-h.htm", "summary": "This text is a combination of etexts, one from the now-defunct ERIS project at Virginia Tech and one from Project Gutenberg\u2019s archives.
 The resulting etext was compared with a public domain hard copy version of the text. \u201cA whale-fish is to be called in our tongue, leaving out, through ignorance, the letter H, which almost alone maketh up the signification of the word.\u201d \u2014Hackluyt.", "cached": false}

-C:\Users\pavan\OneDrive\Desktop\Task 2>curl -X POST "https://312hnv8mfb.execute-api.us-east-1.amazonaws.com/prod/summarize" -H "Content-Type: application/json" -d "{\"url\": \"https://www.gutenberg.org/files/2701/2701-h/2701-h.htm\"}"
+curl -X POST "https://1m6kelu2ti.execute-api.us-east-1.amazonaws.com/prod/summarize" -H "Content-Type: application/json" -d "{\"url\": \"https://www.gutenberg.org/files/2701/2701-h/2701-h.htm\"}"
 {"url": "https://www.gutenberg.org/files/2701/2701-h/2701-h.htm", "summary": "This text is a combination of etexts, one from the now-defunct ERIS project at Virginia Tech and one from Project Gutenberg\u2019s archives.
-The resulting etext was compared with a public domain hard copy version of the text. \u201cA whale-fish is to be called in our tongue, leaving out, through ignorance, the letter H, which almost alone maketh up the signification of the word.\u201d \u2014Hackluyt.", "cached": false}
+The resulting etext was compared with a public domain hard copy version of the text. \u201cA whale-fish is to be called in our tongue, leaving out, through ignorance, the letter H, which almost alone maketh up the signification of the word.\u201d \u2014Hackluyt.", "cached": true}